opendatacube/datacube-explorer/docs/operating.rst

 Operations Guide
 ================

-How to install, configure and manage an ODC Explorer server.
+How to install, configure and manage a Dataube Explorer server.

 .. toctree::
    :caption: Operating